 - What makes us different: 28 years in business, 95 percent client retention, beat the Dow the last eight years

 - Problems/issues we solve: Wealth protection, wealth building and wealth sharing for the family and philanthropy

 Now think about the people you want to reach with your message.
 Knowing your audience is critical to effective communication.

 Develop a profile for your ideal [blank].
-The [blank] is your target audience, client, partner, board of directors, subscriber, member, etc. Who would be best served by your services and products?
+The [blank] is your target audience, customer, partner, board of directors, subscriber, member, etc. Who would be best served by your services and products?

 Tailor your talk to the audience in your ideal [blank] profile.
-The elevator pitch to a principal at a nonprofit organization will be different from the pitch to a principal at a publicly traded company.
+The compelling elevator pitch to a principal at a nonprofit organization will be different from the compelling elevator pitch to a principal at a publicly-traded company.
 The pitch to the head of a government contractor won’t be the same as the one to the CEO of a startup.
 Narrow it down, customize it, and fine-tune it.

-Now craft a compelling headline, what we call at The Chief Storyteller®, your Better Tomorrow MessageTM.
+Now craft a compelling headline, what we call at The Chief Storyteller ®, your Better Tomorrow Message™.
 Headlines grab your attention.
-They arouse your curiosity with the juiciest parts of the story.
+Headlines arouse your curiosity with the juiciest parts of the story.

 Visual headlines are the best.
 A wonderful example is General Electric’s classic, “We bring good things to light.”
 Illuminating a home appeals to people in a way that “we make light bulbs” cannot.

 Here are a few of my favorite Better Tomorrow Messages™ developed for my clients [all phrases Copyright © their respective owners]:

 - “We are champions of healthy living” © American Diabetes Association®